 As with any other marketing program, employee advocacy requires measurement and objective evaluation.
-According to a management survey, most companies do not measure the effectiveness of employee advocacy programs as a Key Performance Indicator.
+According to a management survey, most companies do not measure the effectiveness of programs as a Key Performance Indicator.
 Indeed, over a quarter of them (28%) are unaware of any measurement.
 In order to ensure success, employee advocacy metrics and attribution need to be set-up.

-Many employee advocacy programs fail because program adoption and metrics tracking are inefficient.
+Many programs fail because program adoption and metrics tracking are inefficient.
 Efficient corporate employee advocacy programs utilize martech to streamline processes.
 It creates one central repository for content, allowing employees to easily source and share content, and marketers to track metrics and program performance.